 Tonight, we had pork tenderloin in a sort-of cream sauce over brown rice.
 I have to say that my “thing,” if I even have one, is preparing stuff from scratch, in a short amount of time.
-And, unlike that annoying Rachael Ray who has her mug plastered all over every damn box in the grocery store, my dinners actually DO take 30 minutes or less, mostly. :)
+And, unlike that annoying Rachael Ray whose face is plastered all over every damn box in the grocery store, my dinners actually DO take 30 minutes or less, mostly. 😉

 Here is one of our favorite dinners.
 I got the idea from a recipe I saw posted on allrecipes and have modified it to our liking.
 It’s easy and quick, but it looks fairly elegant and like it took a lot more time.
-Not so much in my picture, of course, seeing as I am terrible at taking pics/presentation, but it COULD look pretty good. :) This dish is a little salty, a little creamy, a little herb-y.
+This dish is a little salty, a little creamy, a little herb-y.
 All good things if you ask me.

 Italian Pork Tenderloin